openzim/python-scraperlib/README.md

 * This library is meant to be installed via PyPI ([`zimscraperlib`](https://pypi.org/project/zimscraperlib/)).
 * Make sure to reference it using a version code as the API is subject to frequent changes.
-* API should remains the same only within the same *minor* version.
+* API should remain the same only within the same *minor* version.

 Example usage: